uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ## Introduction

 The existence of cracks in concrete materials is of vital importance in Civil Engineering.
 An accurate and fast method to detect the existence of cracks in concrete images is always sought by engineers.
 Nowadays, even though a Convolutional neural network (CNN) based model can easily tell the existence of concrete cracks, the information on the exact locations of cracks is smeared in the network.
-We aim first to build a CNN-based model for crack detection and then find and apply another model with the architecture called U-Net to locate the exact positions of cracks.
+We aim first to build a CNN-based model for crack detection and then apply another model called U-Net to locate and show the exact positions of cracks.

 We first train a CNN with the Surface Crack Detection dataset [@{https://www.kaggle.com/datasets/arunrk7/surface-crack-detection}] to judge if any concrete crack exists.
 The dataset contains images (each has $227 \times 227$ pixels and RGB channels) of concrete surfaces with or without cracks.
 Each class contains $20000$ images.
 Examples are shown in Figure @fig:Negative_and_Positive: